 Lightroom’s brush tool can also remove shadows.
 This tool allows you to create a brush that covers the area you want to adjust.
 You can then use this brush on any part of our photo and make changes through Lightroom’s other sliders.

 To use the brush, click the Brush Tool icon at the top left of your photo.
 When you click this icon, a panel will open at the bottom with several options for adjusting the brush.

-For now, let’s focus on the Brush Settings option and adjust it to your desired size.
-This will enhance your photo’s appearance without adding too much extra work, especially if you need to make multiple brushstrokes in a single area.
-If you look back at your photo, you may notice that the light is coming from the left and illuminating your subject’s face.
+Let’s focus on the Brush Settings option and adjust it to your desired size.
+This will enhance your photo’s appearance without adding too much extra work, especially if you must make multiple brushstrokes in a single area.
+Looking back at your image, you may notice that the light is coming from the left, illuminating your subject’s face.
 You’ll want to brush the right side of her face so that it receives less highlight information.